 But in some areas, drinking water also contains contaminants that can put consumers at risk.
-The Environmental Protection Agency (EPA) sets the standards for what constitutes safe tap water in the United States.
-That includes regulating possible contaminants including more than 65 chemicals such as:
+The Environmental Protection Agency (EPA) sets the standards for safe tap water in the United States.
+That includes regulating possible contaminants, including more than 65 chemicals, such as:

 Of course, that list is just the beginning of what the EPA keeps an eye on and what can be in your drinking water.
-Water may also contain organic material like
+Water may also contain organic materials like

 - soil and dirt